-- The destination server must be running. - Make sure that the required parameters for connecting to the server (port number, socket name, etc.) are provided as command-line options for mysqlbacup, or are specified in the [client] section of a default file. - The destination server must be using the same page size that was used on the server on which the backup was made. - The innodb_file_per_table option must be enabled on the destination server. - The tables being restored must not exist on the destination server.
+- · The destination server must be running. - Make sure that the required parameters for connecting to the server (port number, socket name, etc.) are provided as command-line options for mysqlbackup, or are specified in the [client] section of a default file. - The destination server must be using the same page size that was used on the server on which the backup was made. - The innodb_file_per_table option must be enabled on the destination server. - The tables being restored must not exist on the destination server. - A restore fails if the InnoDB file format of a per-table data file (.ibd file) to be restored does not match the value of the innodb_file_format system variable on the destination server.
+In that case, use the --force option with the restore commands to change temporarily the value of innodb_file_format on the server, in order to allow restores of per-table data files regardless of their format.

-4.3 Point-in-Time Recovery from a Hot Backup
+4.3 Point-in-Time Recovery